-Introduction and Background The COVID-19 Pandemic
+The COVID-19 Epidemic in China

-- The COVID-19 pandemic first broke out in Wuhan, the capital city of the Province of Hubei, China, in December 2019. - China has actually managed the COVID-19 epidemic very well, by imposing a blockade on Wuhan and Hubei, lockdowns in many cities, and social distancing measures.
+- ◆ The COVID-19 pandemic first broke out in Wuhan, the capital city of the Province of Hubei, China, in December 2019. - ◆ China has actually managed the COVID-19 epidemic very well, by imposing a blockade on Wuhan and Hubei, lockdowns in many cities, and social distancing measures.
+It has imposed quarantine.
+It has mandated widespread testing and contact tracing.
 It has also very significantly augmented healthcare resources in Wuhan, the epicentre of the epidemic.
-As a result, it has one of the best records in terms of population infection rate and population mortality rates among major countries. - Unfortunately, the U.S. did not handle it very well and has to date more than 2.2 million confirmed cases and 120,000 deaths from COVID-19, the highest number of deaths of any country in the world, compared to less than 85,000 cases and 5,000 deaths for China, which has four times the population of the U.S. - However, this has not prevented the U.S. from blaming China for causing the COVID-19 outbreak.
-This has become a bone of contention between the two countries.
+As a result, it has one of the best records in terms of population infection rate and population mortality rates among major countries. - ◆ Unfortunately, the U.S. did not handle it very well and has to date more than 2.35 million confirmed cases and 122,000 deaths from COVID-19, the highest number of deaths of any country in the world, compared to less than 85,000 cases and 5,000 deaths for China, which has four times the population of the U.S. - ◆ The U.S. population infection and population mortality rates are 7,180 and 372 per million persons respectively, compared to China's 59 and 3. - ♦ However, this has not prevented the U.S. from blaming China for causing the COVID-19 outbreak and allowing it to spread to the rest of the world.
+This has become a major bone of contention between the two countries.